U.S. airlines drop lawsuit against EU carbon levy

-The suit was originally brought to the London High Court by the Air Transport Association of America, American Airlines and United Continental (UAL.N), but the court referred it to the European Court of Justice (ECJ) in Luxembourg.
+The suit was originally brought to the London High Court by the Air Transport Association of America, American Airlines and United Continental, but the court referred it to the European Court of Justice (ECJ) in Luxembourg.

 A court spokeswoman confirmed that the matter had been withdrawn and the Thursday hearing cancelled.